MartinThoma/MartinThoma.github.io/_posts/2013-10-01-projects-never-realized.md

 And, very important, it should let you follow series and/or authors.
-So you should be able to say "When there is a new book of the 'Harry Potter' series, send me an email!" or "When there is a new book of the 'Harry Potter' series translated to 'German', send me an email!".
+So you should be able to say "When there is a new book of the 'Harry Potter' series, send me an e-mail!" or "When there is a new book of the 'Harry Potter' series translated to 'German', send me an e-mail!".

 ## Science and Education Platform
 Sometimes, scientists get new insights that are able to influence millions.
 But until such a great invention or discovery is made, hundreds or thousands of people might have thought about the same problem.
 Today, with <abbr title="Massive open online courses"><a href="https://en.wikipedia.org/wiki/Massive_open_online_course">MOOCs</a></abbr> education in some fields is quite open to a lot of people. <a href="https://www.khanacademy.org/">Khan academy</a> offers many very basic courses, <a href="https://www.coursera.org/">Coursea</a> and <a href="https://www.udacity.com">Udacity</a> a few advanced ones.
 But the process of creating new content seems to be quite closed. <a href="https://en.wikiversity.org">Wikiversity</a> is more open, but very limited.
 For example, I think it is not possible to include <a href="../html5/graphic-filters/graphic-filters.htm">my graphic filter examples</a>.
 And it is not possible to track progress of students.